News & Tips

 Fortunately for you there is Physiotherapy!

-When you go to a registered physiotherapist in Sydney, you know that they have completed at least a Bachelor of Applied Science from a recognised university in order to be allowed to register to practise.
+When you go to a registered physiotherapist in Sydney, you know that they have completed at least a Bachelor of Applied Science from a recognised university in order to be allowed to register to practice.
 Most physiotherapists (all at Macquarie Street Physiotherapy) become members of their professional body, the Australian Physiotherapy Association (APA).
 This association provides continuing education and advocacy for physiotherapists, and advice to the public, among other things.
 The letters APAM after your physio’s name demonstrates that they are a member of the APA.

 A reflection of the professional standing that physiotherapy has in the medical community is that one no longer needs a doctor’s referral to visit a physiotherapist.
 If further medical imaging or opinion is required, it is understood that the physiotherapist has the expertise to decide upon and arrange this.